njms-motion-analysis-lab/analysis_tools/README.md

       1. managerhttps://brew.sh (nb: your password will not show up when prompted)
   5. Install python python3 from home-brew with `brew install python3`

-  Now try running the program with a comment like ```python3 viewer.py 'wrist' 'l' 'a' 'z'``` You will almost certainly get an error message but that's ok.
+(NB: Old way to look at data but still works for install) Now try running the program with a comment like ```python3 viewer.py 'wrist' 'l' 'a' 'z'``` You will almost certainly get an error message but that's ok.
 It probably means some sort of package is not installed.
 The required packages will likely change a bit with time but an easy way to handle them is to read the error message and then present it to a tool like [ChatGPT](https://chat.openai.com) and follow its recommendations.
 It will offer a more elaborate and customized version of the instruction below.